Plenario Intersindical de Trabajadores – Convención Nacional de Trabajadores

 The Plenario Intersindical de Trabajadores – Convención Nacional de Trabajadores (PIT-CNT) is a national trade union center in Uruguay.
 It was founded in 1964 as the Convención Nacional de Trabajadores (CNT), but was dissolved, and 18 council members "disappeared", in the wake of a general strike in 1973.
 Ten years later, in 1983, activities resumed under the name Plenario Intersindical de Trabajadores (PIT), which was then also banned after a general strike in 1984.
-The union was then restored under the present name in March of 1985.
+The union was then restored under the present name in March 1985.